bytedance/DCFrame/README.md

 [中文版 README](./README_CN.md)

-DCFrame is a Model-driven UI framework with applications in the following areas: assmeblying and arranging complex views with ease; reusing and rearranging view components at no cost; communication between views without couplings.

-DCFrame has advantages in the following areas when compared with [IGListKit](https://github.com/Instagram/IGListKit)  by Instagram:

-1. Less-weigted: only 3.4K lines of code
-2. Allowing composite models: managing and arranging complex views individually
-3. Low learning cost:  easily accessing protocols with a Model-driven view structure, managing data without using delegates
-4. Zero coupling in communications: provided a complete event sending and data sharing mechanism to achieve communication between view components with zero coupling.
+DCFrame is a Model-driven UI framework, it can be easily achieved:

+1. Assemble and manage complex UI modules;
+2. Reuse and migrate UI modules at no cost;
+3. Communication between UI modules without coupling.

 ## Requirements